MattiaPrimavera/ProtRes/README.md

 This way at the end of the exchange process, each participant to the network knows every other participant's favourite song.

+This implementation have been set to automatically shut down once 6 participants have completed their sharing process: all the clients send a `disconnect` request.
+To easily start such a Test, see **Automatic Tests** section.

 The combination of `CTRL+C` keys or an **program interrupt signal** on a client make him disconnect from the network after notifying the server.

 ## Evolution

 A few modifications to the code could make this software easily develop to support other format of data exchange, including our personal pictures, audio or video content.
 In this case, the automatic process of sharing implemented here should be changed to allow the pair to choose the file to get and which pair to download from, in order to avoid the possibility of a consistent but undesired network automatic exchange.

+## Automatic Tests

+To easily start automatic tests, first start the Server:

+	./start.sh -server

+then start 6 clients on different terminal windows with the following command:

+	./start.sh -client N

+where N is in [1; 6] range.